- Safety and Health Topics

 Youth in Agriculture

 Each year, a significant number of young people are killed, injured or permanently disabled on farms in the United States.
-The cost of these injuries has been estimated at $1 billion annually.1
+The cost of nonfatal injuries to youth in agriculture has been estimated at $1 billion annually.1,2

 OSHA's Youth in Agriculture eTool describes common agricultural hazards and offers potential safety solutions that both employers and young workers can use to prevent accidents and avoid injury on the job.
 In addition, the National Institute of Occupational Safety and Health has created the Childhood Agricultural Injury Prevention Initiative to identify and support the research needed to prevent youth injuries on farms, as well as raise awareness of the issue.